 Inheriting a home that has been in the family for a long time can bring emotional and relationship issues to the fore.
 If multiple heirs were each bequeathed part ownership, it can be trying to sort out what everyone wants and choose a mutually acceptable course of action.

 If one person wants to live in the home, he or she can buy out the ownership interests of the other heirs.
-If the house is sold, it can be relatively simple to divide up the proceeds among multiple heirs.
+But if the house is sold, it can be relatively simple to divide up the proceeds among multiple heirs.
 In order to rent it, the heirs can agree to split the income after expenses.

 Heirs often involve a third party such as a family attorney to facilitate discussions and ensure that everyone understands the agreement.
 Whatever agreement is made, it will normally be put in writing to avoid future misunderstandings.